jmoyang/DATA310/project2.md

 * ##### Group 5
 <img src="Images/boost_pp_5.png" width="350" height="300">                         <img src="Images/boost_5.png" width="350" height="300">

 * It seems like boosted model is not much different from the rest of the models.
 The AUC did improve a little bit compared to linear regression model above interms of predicting Wealth group 2.
-However, most results look similar with
+However, most results show a similar trend with each other.
+The models did not do a great job predicting group 2 and 3 and did extremly well with group 5.

 #### Analyze all four models.
 According to the evaluation metrics, which model produced the best results?
+* The boosed model produced the best result out of the 4 models that we have created in this project.
+From model to model (penalized linear to boosted), the results showed gradual improvement.
+However, the improvements aren't drastic to a point where we can tell the difference with our naked eye, through the ROC curve.
+Nevertheless, the AUC values show us that boosted model did have the highest AUC (average of 0.624), which is not too far from orginial penalized linear regression.

 #### Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?
 <img src="Images/dis.png" width="350" height="300">

-Huge discrepancy between Wealth level 1 and 5.
+* Huge discrepancy between Wealth group 1 and 5.
+Wealth group 1 nearly double the count compared to group 5.